nndda/Theatre/docs/quickstart.md

 extends Control
 ```

-Create a variable with `@export` annotation to reference the `Stage` node made previously.
+Create a variable with `@export` annotation to reference the `TheatreStage` node that was made previously.
 In this example, we'll name the variable `'my_stage'`.

 ```gdscript hl_lines="3"
 extends Control